Gen711/Gen711/docs/lab_lessons/Lab8_bacterial_genome_assembly.md

-Lab 10: Bacterial Genome Assembly
+## Lab 8: Bacterial Genome Assembly
---

----

 During this lab, we will acquaint ourselves with Genome Assembly using SPAdes.
-We will assembly the genome of <em>E. coli</em>.
-The data are taken from here: <a href="https://github.com/lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/blob/master/Sources.md" target="_blank">https://github.com/lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/blob/master/Sources.md</a>.

 <del>1.
 Install software and download data</del>